idep-nter/django-resume/README.md

 As my first Django project I chose online resume.
 As I'm not really experienced in frontend stuff I searched for a bootstrap template and found right one at https://startbootstrap.com/.

-I made a Django project that would suit the template and what's most important I made several models so I could dynamically change data at django admin and so it woudn't be hardcoded in html file.
+I made a Django project that would suit the template and what's most important I made several models so I could dynamically change data in django admin and so it woudn't be hardcoded in html file.

 As a next step I tweaked a bit html and css file - color change, change in categories, complete revamp of skills section etc.